panzerdp/dmitripavlutin.com/content/posts/167-vue-props-destructure/index.md

 In the example above accessing `props.count` inside `computed()` maintains the reactivity when `props.count` changes. `props` object is reactive and any changes to it are tracked correctly.

-The downside of this approach is you *always* have to use `props` object to access the props inside of the setup script.
+The downside of this approach is you *always* have to a property accessor (e.g. `props.count`) to access the props inside of the setup script.

 Anyways, I find myself using this approach most of the time.

 ## 3. Solution 2: use toRefs() helper

 If you continue reading I bet you're big a fan of destructuring and cannot live without it.
-Using `props.count` is not for you.

-Ok, then you can keep the reactivity of the destructured props by deliberately transforming each property of the `props` object to a ref.
+Ok, then you can keep the reactivity of the destructured props by deliberately transforming each property of the `props` object into a ref.
 Vue provides a special helper [toRefs(reativeObject)](https://vuejs.org/api/reactivity-utilities.html#torefs) that does this exactly.

 Here's how it could work: